Redact PDF Permanently — Offline, In Your Browser

-Drop a PDF, drag black rectangles over the regions you want gone, and save a redacted copy.
-The rectangles are baked into the page pixels — copy/paste behind the black bar returns nothing, because there's nothing there.
+Drop a PDF, drag black rectangles over the regions you want gone, and save a redacted copy — all in your browser.
+The rectangles are baked into the page pixels: copy/paste behind the black bar returns nothing, because the underlying text no longer exists in the output.
+This is how redaction is supposed to work and how Manafort's lawyers famously didn't do it.
+Use this for court filings, FOIA responses, bank statements, medical records, or anything else you can't legally upload to a cloud tool.

 Drop your PDF here